Akash2467/Automatic-Text-Summarization-using-LLMs/README.md

 - Use additional evaluation metrics such as BLEU, METEOR, and BERTScore.
 - Expand to multilingual summarization and broader domains.
 - Add UI enhancements such as summary length control and feedback system.
+Note: Trained model files are not included due to size constraints.
+Please refer to the notebooks for training and inference code.